 SAT Review Resources

-8 key changes to the SAT coming in 2016 from previous versions:
+8 key changes to the SAT from the previous versions:

 Words in context: understand nuances of vocabulary and context clues in the readings.